Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 * Set up *app.py* file and test it by creating `test function` to see if "This is testing" message appears on the page

 [Test Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-function.png) /
-[Test Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-function-result.png) &#40;The message is displayed so the function is working properly&#41;
+[Test Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-function-result.png) &#40;The message is displayed so the function works properly&#41;

 — **Connection with Database** —